Skip to main content

 How does State College of Florida Collegiate School rank in FL?

-State College of Florida Collegiate School is ranked #1624 out of 3,777 schools in FL.
+State College of Florida Collegiate School ranks #355 of 3,778 schools in FL.

 What is State College of Florida Collegiate School's MySchoolScout rating?

-State College of Florida Collegiate School has a composite rating of 6.7 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+State College of Florida Collegiate School has a current MySchoolScout rating of 8.7 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at State College of Florida Collegiate School?